2023 NRPA Directors School Information

 How to Apply

 Applications for Directors School are rolling and first-come, first serve.
 Students will be notified of their acceptance status via email approximately 1-2 weeks after submitting their application.
-Scholarship award decisions will be made in March and must be accepted by the end of April.

 Directors School 2023 Total Cost